philipp-baumann/simplerspec-pedometron-article/README.md

   slice(1L) # remove replicate spectra (averaged)
 ```

-After preprocessing, we can read the final reference analysis data and merge it with with the spectral tibble:
+After preprocessing, we can read the final reference analysis data and merge it with the spectral tibble:

 ``` r
 # see data/reference-data/metadata_soilchem_yamsys.txt for further details